freddavies/Telluric-Fitter/README.rst

 If there are Fortran compile errors
 ------------

-If you have a relatively modern version of gfortran, you may run into some compilation errors.
+If you are running gfortran version 8 or higher, you will very likely run into some errors when LBLRTM compiles.
 Fortunately, there is a way out.
-The TelFit installation will place the LBLRTM and LNFL codes in the directory `~/.TelFit/` and attempt to compile them there.
-The compilation statement for whatever system you are running needs to be modified to include the `-std=legacy` flag.
+The TelFit installation places the LBLRTM and LNFL codes in the directory `~/.TelFit/` and attempts to compile them there.
+The compilation statement for whatever system you are running needs to be modified to include the `-std=legacy` flag, and then run python setup.py install once more to finish the installation.

-WARNING: Any changes you make to the makefiles will be overwritten if you simply run `python setup.py install` again.
+**WARNING**: Any changes you make to the makefiles, as described below, will be overwritten if you simply run `python setup.py install` again.
 Comment out line 210 in `setup.py` to bypass re-un-packing the tar files,

 .. code:: bash

     #subprocess.check_call(["tar", "-xzf", '{}{}'.format(TELLURICMODELING, fname), '-C', TELLURICMODELING])

 Here are examples for modifying the makefiles.
 For my system, in the file `~/.TelFit/lblrtm/build/makefile.common`, the relevant block is:

 .. code:: bash